heyLu/lt-haskell/README.md

 the type of expressions.
 Because it uses `ghci` you should also be able to `import` libraries and do other things that `ghci` supports.

+## setup

+To be able to infer the types of expressions put something like the following in your `user.keymap`:

+    {:+ {:editor.haskell {"ctrl-i" [:editor-type-form]}}}

+Alternatively you can use the sidebar actions `Eval: Eval a form in an editor` and `Eval: Get the type of a form in editor` directly.

 ## todo

 * select expressions/forms (ideally by asking a proper haskell parser,